errata-ai/SubVale/README.md

 The first step is to specify the location of the Vale binary in your settings file (`Preferences → Package Settings → SubVale → Settings - User`).

-SubVale defines two commands:
+SubVale defines three commands:

 1. `vale`: runs the Vale binary on the active view.
 2. `vale_edit_styles`: shows a list of styles relevant to the active view.
+3. `vale_new_rule`: shows a list of extension points and opens the associated template.

 Both can be accessed through the Command Palette or assigned to a keybinding.

 ## Configuration

-SubVale also exposes a number of [configuration options](https://github.com/jdkato/SubVale/blob/master/SubVale.sublime-settings).
+SubVale exposes a number of [configuration options](https://github.com/jdkato/SubVale/blob/master/SubVale.sublime-settings).
 These include styling the in-text alerts, adding custom HTML/CSS for the popups, and listing accepted syntaxes.

 See the Default settings file (`Preferences → Package Settings → SubVale → Settings - Default`) for more details.